 While a student midwife works toward a credential that will allow them to be a primary care provider, a midwifery assistant works within a defined and limited scope.
 That scope is determined by their training, by their agreement with a supervising midwife, and – in some places – by the laws in their state.
 A midwifery assistant is not working towards proficiency in all of the skills needed to be an out-of-hospital maternity care provider; they are developing and sharpening all of the skills needed to become a capable second set of hands at a birth.

-Transfering from a CPM program to an MA program
+Transferring from a CPM program to an MA program

 For students enrolled in Birthwise Midwifery School’s Midwifery Program, many of your credits transfer directly to the Midwifery Assistant Program.
 While some of the program’s courses are geared specifically toward MAs, many courses taken at an accredited midwifery school will transfer easily, allowing you to complete the program more quickly.
 For students transferring to the program from midwifery programs other than Birthwise Midwifery School, a maximum of 50% of academic credits can challenged.
 Transferability of credits will be determined on a case-by-case basis.
-Contact the Program Director for more information.

-Transfering from an MA program to a CPM program
+Transferring from an MA program to a CPM program

 It is possible to transfer from the MA program to a CPM program during your studies.
 Some of the smaller or more peripheral courses that we offer in the MA program (Fertility Awareness, Placenta Encapsulation, etc.) will transfer for Campus Option students because they are the same as (or more extensive than) the comparable elective courses from midwifery school.
 Core courses such as Normal Pregnancy, Assisting with Normal and Complicated Birth, etc. do not transfer and will need to be taken as part of the midwifery training program.
 Acceptance to the MA program does not guarantee acceptance into the midwifery program, and an MA student interested in transfer would need to go through the traditional application process in order to be considered for the midwifery program.
-Contact the Program Director for more information.